Why You Shouldn’t Skip Wedding Insurance Coverage

 Wedding Insurance 101

 Though you might not want to think about it, disasters can strike your wedding day.
-From a sudden cancellation to stolen gifts to a damaged gown, wedding insurance can help protect you against the unforseen, and can also afford you great peace of mind.
+From a sudden cancelation to stolen gifts to a damaged gown, wedding insurance can help protect you against the unforeseen, and can also afford you great peace of mind.
 But what exactly is wedding insurance—and how does it work?
 Here's the inside scoop.

 Why Get Wedding Insurance?

 Consider these scenarios:

 - Jordan and Blake spend months planning their winter wedding.
 But on the wedding day, their reception site is made inaccessible by an ice storm.
 With the right wedding insurance policy, the couple can postpone their wedding and receive every penny they lost (less the deductible)—including money for the invites, cake, catering, attire and nonrefundable deposits for ceremony musicians, a floral designer and other vendors.

 - The bride's father is injured in a car accident just before the wedding and cannot travel.
 If the couple has to postpone their wedding, with wedding insurance they could be paid back their expenses to enable them to have the wedding when the father recovers.

 - Right before the ceremony, Brittany's gown catches a gust of wind.
 Unfortunately, the tulle dances right over to the end of Uncle Howard's cigar and the dress instantly goes up in flames.
 Fortunately, the right insurance policy covers the replacement of the veil and gown.

 - There is an unprecedented, global pandemic that creates undue economic hardship, limits all air travel, and results in laws banning large gatherings.
 Sound familiar?
 Wedding insurance protects the costs paid for your ceremony from similar extraordinary circumstances beyond your control.